CalebJohn/joplin-inline-todo/README.md

 ```

 ### List Style
 This style just uses markdown checklist items.
-What sets this apart from the Confluence style is the lack of support for categories and dates in this style.
+What sets this apart from the Metalist style is the lack of support for categories and dates in this style.
 This style was created for users that are already happy using plain checklists for their tasks, but want an additional place to collect them.
-For most users, I recommend the Confluence style instead.
+For most users, I recommend the Metalist style instead.

 ```
 I take a lot of notes about various things.
 It can be helpful to